Give your children the best possible start to saving with a kids savings accounts.

 Why it's important to compare children's savings accounts

-Paul has two children age 7 and 13.
-They currently have a YouthSaver account with Commonwealth Bank and have had it for the last five years.
-Paul arranges a direct deposit from his wage every month to their savings account and in addition, his children also put regular deposit of their own pocket money and never withdraw.
-However, they don’t seem to see much interest saved.
+Paul has two children, aged 7 and 13.
+They currently have a Youthsaver account with Commonwealth Bank and have had it for the last five years.
+Paul arranges a direct deposit from his wage every month to their savings account and his children also regularly deposit their own pocket money and never withdraw.
+However, they don’t seem to be saving much interest.
 Is there a better solution for Paul and his children?

-Since Paul is only concerned about the interest rate, this is the main feature we'd look at.
-An analysis of the YouthSaver account shows that the bonus interest rate is 2.30% p.a.
-If Paul was to conduct a comparison of kids savings account using the table above, he would find that there are few accounts offering a higher interest rate.
+Since Paul is only concerned about the interest rate, this is the main feature we'll look at.
+An analysis of the Youthsaver account shows that the bonus interest rate is 2.30% p.a.
+If Paul were to conduct a comparison of kids savings account using the table above, he would find that there are a few accounts offering a higher interest rate.

 What are the benefits of opening a savings account for my kids?

 - Your kids can learn how to budget.
-Learning to budget is not just about teaching your kids to put their money away, it is also teaching them different spending needs and savings goals.
-It's alright to spend some of your money, as long as some of it is put away in a dedicated savings account.
+Learning to budget is not just teaching your kids to put their money away, it is also teaching them about spending needs and savings goals.
+It's all right to spend some of your money, as long as some of it is put away in a dedicated savings account.

 - Prepare your children to learn more about the economy.
-To prepare your kids to manage their lives and their finances when they grow up, teach them about interest rates, inflation, the Australian economy and the impact of world events by using a high interest savings account.
+A high interest savings account will teach your kids about interest rates, inflation, the Australian economy and the impact of world events.

 - Your kids can learn how a linked account works.
 High interest savings accounts are normally linked to transaction accounts and often have lower age limits.
-With a high interest savings account for your child linked to your own transaction account you can easily set up arrangements to make regular transfers out of your account into your child’s.
+With a high interest savings account for your child linked to your own transaction account, you can set up regular transfers out of your account into your child’s.
 They'll be able to learn how savings account work in the real world.